-For more information on chemistry degrees, contact Carl Lecher, Ph.D., at 317.955.6005, or by e-mail at clecher@marian.edu or mathandscience@marian.edu.
+For more information on chemistry degrees, contact Christopher Nicholson, Ph.D. at cnicholson@marian.edu, mathandscience@marian.edu or by phone at 317.955.6483.

 A student wishing to major in chemistry may choose from one of the options below.